kavyasripalli/Mini_Project_1/Batch1_.Net Angular_KavyaSriPalli_Healthcare_Appointment_and_Patient_Management_System/README.md

-🏥 Healthcare Appointment & Patient Management System
+# Healthcare Appointment & Patient Management System

+## Project Overview

-A frontend-based clinic management web application designed to help healthcare administrators manage patients, doctors, and appointments efficiently.
+The **Healthcare Appointment & Patient Management System** is a frontend-based web application designed to help small healthcare clinics manage patients, doctors, and appointments efficiently.

-This system replaces traditional manual register-based management with a structured digital interface.
-It prevents appointment conflicts, manages doctor availability, and provides a dashboard overview of clinic operations.
+The system replaces traditional manual register-based management with a structured digital interface.
+It allows clinic administrators to maintain patient records, manage doctor availability, and schedule appointments while preventing conflicts and duplicate bookings.

-The application is built entirely with frontend technologies and uses LocalStorage to simulate a backend database.

-📌 Table of Contents

-Project Overview

-Features

-Dashboard Analytics

-Screenshots

-Technologies Used

-Project Structure

-Data Storage

-System Workflow

-Future Enhancements

-Conclusion

-🚀 Tech Stack
+This project demonstrates how clinic workflows can be simulated using frontend technologies without a backend server by utilizing **LocalStorage** for data persistence.

 ---

 ## Key Features

-📖 Project Overview

 ### Patient Management